top of page

 Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city. —Proverbs 16:32

-We also observe that this verse is not teaching us that delayed anger is virtuous in some way.
+We also observe that this verse is not teaching us that delayed anger is virtuous.
 Our anger is not merely an issue of timing.
 The question is not whether we should be angry or when we should be angry, but rather how we will we respond when the fiery darts of the devil land on the Christian’s redeemed, yet sinful heart.

 A slow response gives us precious space—space for levelheaded thinking, context and perspective.
 If we desire to please the Lord in our response, our ears need to be attentive to the Spirit and His work as He brings His Word to bear on the situation.
 This process takes time.
 If we add to that our need to pray for strength to respond in a manner that will please the Lord, we cannot afford to respond quickly.